 It is funny how people can be drawn to visiting a country.
-When I was running Czech Tours I always made a point of asking why people had chosen to come here, what had sparked their interest.
+Whenever I meet a British visitor I always made a point of asking why people had chosen to come here, what had sparked their interest.
 In one case it was stamp collecting.

 Anyone who has collected stamps as a youngster will know that Czechoslovakia produced loads of great stamps.
 I assume stamp production was a way to generate income from the West for the then Communist state.
 I no longer collect stamps, but I do collect Czech graphics and many of the artists I now collect also were hired to design stamps and first-day covers.

-But it wasn't the graphical flair that had caught my customer's interest, but the story of the presidents whose faces appear on the stamps.
-In particular my customer was fascinated by President Benes.
+But it wasn't the graphical flair that had caught the man's interest, but the story of the presidents whose faces appear on the stamps.
+In particular he was fascinated by President Benes.
 Now Benes has a very mixed press among Czechs.
 Many do not see him as the wartime leader, but as the president who failed to stop the Communists.
 To the Sudetenland Germans he is the man responsible for the forced expulsion from their homes and the deaths of those who fell or were slain on the route.
-But my customer made the pilgrimage to Benes' home near Tabor and came back enthused.
+But this British man made the pilgrimage to Benes' home near Tabor and came back enthused.